EliahKagan/palgoviz/README.md

 ### Creating and using the environment

-Clone the repository, go into its top-level directory, and create the conda
+Clone the repository [or your fork](doc/forking.md), go into its top-level directory, and create the conda environment:
-environment:

 ```sh
 git clone https://github.com/EliahKagan/palgoviz.git